alperkan1/Dublin-Airport-Plane-Spotters/README.md

 ### v.
 Survey
 - We will be asking people about their Spotting Experiences and get their feedback.
-- The member will supply us with their name, surname and e mail adress.
+- The member will supply us with their name, surname and e-mail adress.
 - We will be able to collect infromations for our database.

 <details><summary>Survey</summary>